catseye/Robin/doc/Intrinsics.markdown

 ### `@subtract` ###

-`@subtract` evaluates its first argument to a rational number, then evaluates its second argument to a rational number, then evaluates to the difference between the first and second numbers.
+`@subtract` evaluates its first argument to a number, then evaluates its second argument to a number, then evaluates to the difference between the first and second numbers.

     | (display